 So far as will is concerned, or so far as effort can be made, the Indian Government has made great exertions to extend the cotton cultivation, and some progress has been made, but the full measure of success has been by no means obtained, because the Government is not strong enough of itself.
-To give full scope to the cotton cultivation such changes must be made in the administration of India as the various authorities are unwilling to institute for the mere promotion of cotton growth; and then a degree of practical European co-operation is required, which no Government can furnish, because a Government cannot furnish private enterprise even though it could find a large number of Europeans, and if the Government could export superintendents and machinists, it could not export English merchants, nor an English community.
+To give full scope to the cotton cultivation such changes must be made in the administra-tion of India as the various authorities are unwilling to institute for the mere promotion of cotton growth; and then a degree of practical European co-operation is required, which no Government can furnish. because a Government cannot furnish private enterprise even though it could find a large number of Europeans. and if the Government could export superintendents and machinists, it could not export English merchants, nor an English community.
 The cotton supply associations instituted at Manchester will become an instrument for supporting very powerfully the exertions of the Government.
-There may be some subordinate officials, or some abid Indians like Colonel Sykes, who may choose to represent that nothing ought to be done for cotton-growing, or that more than enough has been done, but from Lord Stanley downwards there are too many men in the Government of India connected with the Lancashire interests to admit of the least hesitation in adopting every reasonable and practicable measure for achieving an object of common interest to India and England: and though a severance of interests is now attempted to be set up by the ultra Indians, who say India alone is to be looked to, such a community of interests has now been established that the whole empire, and the consideration of mutual advantage, must be legislated for.
+There may be some subordinate officials, or some abid Indians like Colonel Sykes, who may choose to re. present that nothing ought to be done for cotton-growing, or that more than enough has been done, but from Lord Stanley downwards there are too many men in the Government of India connected with the Lancashire interests to admit of the least hesitation in adopting every reasonable and practicable measure for achieving an object of common interest to India and England: and though a severance of interests is now attempted to be set up by the ultra Indians, who say India alone is to be looked to, such a community of interests has now been established that the whole empire, and the consideration of mutual advantage, must be legislated for.
 India is to be legislated for on Cape interests in the matter of horses, on Mauritius interests in the matter of coolies, and on Australian interests in the matter of sugar, for with the progress India has made under our Government there is hardly one of our possessions to which a large trade with India is not carried on, and it is by the expansion of these relations, by the increase of the exports of India, by the increase of her imports, and by the interchange of articles of necessity and enjoyment, that to some extent the improvement in the social condition of the native population is to be promoted.

 The Cotton Supply Association includes in its organisation the firms which are the consumers of cotton, and others by which the trade in the raw and manufactured material is carried on.
 It has received considerable funds and the co-operation of many patriolic individuals.
-Of individual contributions we may particularise those of Miss Burdett Coutts, who gave 200L and a subscription of 1001. for five years, and of Messrs.
-T. and R. Baines of 100L for five years.
+Of individual contributions we may particularise those of Miss Burdett Coutts, who gave 200l. and a subscription of 1001. for five years, and of Messrs.
+T. and R. Baines of 100%. for five years.
 It is observable as a feature in this institution that the bulk of its subscriptions are contributed for five years, so that its operations have in so far a basis of solidity.
-They will not fall to the ground in a year or two, but will be continued success will have been exhausted, or such success will have been obtained, as will justify further exertions being made.
-The arrangement is a sagacious one and gives practical weight to the Association.
-No minister will treat it with contempt in the hope that the excitement of the moment will pass away, but that like many similar societies, springing up in the zeal of the day, it will fall under the neglect and coolness of a public no longer excited.
+They will not fall to the ground in a year or two, but will be continued success will have been exhausted, or such success will have been obtained, as will justify further exertions gives practical weight to the Association.
+No minister will treat it with contempt in the hope that the excitesimilar societies, springing up in the zeal of longer excited.